DibyoExcel/Dragon-Engine/README.md

 # Friday Night Funkin' - Dragon Engine
-Engine originally used on [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine/) And Was Designed For [Draconis Mods](https://gamebanana.com/mods/540921)
+Engine originally used on [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine/) With modified for better for modding mods